0xPolygon/polygon-docs/docs/cdk/overview.md

 ## CDK features

-Polygon CDK builds layer 2 blockchains that are secure, scalable, and interoperable with other chains.
+Polygon CDK provides the components necessary to build a layer 2 blockchain that is secure, scalable, and interoperable with other chains.
 Below are some of the key features of CDK:

 - Security: CDK builds high-performance, high-security, scalable L2s that utilize the latest innovations in zero-knowledge technology such as [Plonky3](../innovation-design/plonky.md#plonky-3).